 Dad talked Mom into calling the rug cleaning company and ask them about the problem we had.
 The person on the phone told mom that this is not an unsolvable issue, and they have dealt with thousands of antique rugs like that and have restored them successfully.

 Finally, Mom was convinced to have the rug cleaned by them, and surprisingly, they were at our doorstep in just an hour.
-The business owner was a nice and patient lady named Sophia.
-She inspected the rug like inspectors in the movies, and then her crew rolled up the rug and took it with them while Sophia was giving some detail to my mom.
+The business owner was a nice and patient.
+They inspected the rug like inspectors in the movies, and then her crew rolled up the rug and took it with them while they were giving some detail to my mom.

-The next day, Sophia and her crew were ringing our doorbell again, this time with the cleaned rug, Woof!
+The next day, KRC and their crew were ringing our doorbell again, this time with the cleaned rug, Woof!